10 Vegetarian Lunches You Can Make at Work

 6. Quesadilla.

-You could make a standard Mexican version by melting some cheese between two tortillas and tossing in some mushrooms or roasted peppers and topping it with salsa.
-Replace the cheese with some guacamole for a vegan version.
-Or do away with the Mexican theme entirely and use hummus (black-bean hummus is a nice change) and fresh vegetables.
+You could make a standard Mexican version by melting some vegan cheese or guacamole between two tortillas and tossing in some mushrooms or roasted peppers and topping it with salsa.

 7. Veggie burger.

-They're best when they're homemade, since you know exactly what you put in them.
+They’re best when they’re homemade, since you know exactly what you put in them.
 Just make extra and freeze some for later.
-If you're gonna get picky and call that "leftovers," then buy some premade ones at the store.
-Hint: Veggie burgers get a lot better when you dress them up with buffalo sauce, mustard, or whatever else you like.

 8. A frozen, store-bought meal.